Greensboro, North Carolina: Triad Airport area

 In 1998, FedEx built a $300 million mid-Atlantic air-cargo and sorting hub at Piedmont Triad International Airport, after an intensive competition for the hub among other regions of the state, as well as locations in South Carolina.
 The project was challenged in court based on the quality of planned noise and pollution abatements from neighborhoods near the site.
 The hub opened in 2009.
 Originally projected by FedEx to employ 750 people in its first two years of operation and eventually 1,500, local FedEx employment has been nearly the same as before the facility was constructed.

 In March 2015, HondaJet, with a manufacturing facility in Greensboro, announced that it had received provisional type certification (PTC) from the United States Federal Aviation Administration (FAA).
 This achievement indicates the FAA's approval of the HondaJet design based on certification testing, design reviews, and analyses completed to date.

+In 2022, construction began on the Boom Supersonic factory at the airport and it was completed in June 2024.
+The site will be used as a final assembly line and test site for its supersonic passenger aircraft, Overture.